DHI/terracotta/README.md

 Some of them are listed here:

 - It is trivial to get going.
 Got a folder full of GeoTiffs in different projections you want to have a look at in your browser?
-Cool, `terracotta serve -p {name}.tif` gets you there!
+Cool, `terracotta serve -p {name}.tif` and `terracotta connect localhost:5000` get you there!
 - Usability is our first priority.
 We strive to make your workflow as simple as possible, while supporting many different use cases.
 - Terracotta makes minimal assumptions about your data, so *you stay in charge*.
 Use the tools you